 By Oleg K. Temple, April 2011.

-Part II of III - The lifecycle of a meme
+Part I of III - The snowflake that brought down a mountain

 Marketing your company is a vital necessity in any business – the basic marketing principles apply in the same way for hotels in California, as they do for travel agents in Illinois and financial consultants in London or Brussels.
 Rules of engagement are: identify your target group and figure out how to pique their interest in regard to your product or service.
 The internet is a wonderful tool and the recent ascension of social media to the forefront of marketing has empowered many SMEs, allowing them to promote their products effectively and at low monetary cost.
 Still, the challenge remains – how to make your idea stick in everyone’s mind and stand out above the buzz?
 Why should tourists lodge at your hotel or buy specifically from your business?
 You will be able to answer all these questions yourself once you understand how to engineer and orchestrate the social mechanics behind the Tipping Point.

 Tiny details: the furtive puppeteers of societal norms

 Consider the following case: you hire a company to build a house, but are too stingy to see to the territory around the property.
 As a result, the construction works leave it as an unattractive, muddy patch devoid of any flora, cloaked in a vacuum of aesthetic appeal.
 An unfinished territory would make the house at best difficult and at worst hazardous to access, both factors would naturally inhibit sales.
 Ok, so having understood this, you invest to bring your lawn, fence and yard up to standard, but what if your neighbour is lax and unwilling to maintain his property?
 In other words, if the epicentre of your property value is the actual building, you may conclude that the pillars holding that value up, radiate in concentric circles from the your property through the surrounding neighbourhood.